draczew23/Modern_Particle_Physics_Experiments/Docker/README.md

     **Note**: after the installation one has to restart the computer.

-2. Dowload the starting script and run it to start the container:
+2. Download the starting script and run it to start the container:
     - [runDocker.bat](runDocker.bat) on Windows,
     - [runDocker.sh](runDocker.sh) on MacOS and Linux:
         ```sh